 Āgi▫ākārī bapurā jī▫o.
 Jo ṯis bẖāvai so▫ī fun thī▫o.

-The (bapura) poor (jio) person (aagiaakaari = obedient) has to obey what the Master desires;
+The (bapura) poor (jeeo) person (aagiaakaari = obedient) acts as the Master enables.

 ਕਬਹੂ ਊਚ ਨੀਚ ਮਹਿ ਬਸੈ ॥ ਕਬਹੂ ਸੋਗ ਹਰਖ ਰੰਗਿ ਹਸੈ ॥